forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 Hash set.

+**218. The Skyline Problem**: Output the skyline formed by the buildings given.

+Use a priority queue to maintain the highest building so far.

 **219\.
 Contains Duplicate II**: Given `nums` and `k`, find `i` and `j` such that `nums[i] = nums[j]` and `j - i >= k`.

 Hash table.